scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 ----------

 This paper demonstrates a succinct, flexible, and interactive approach for data exploration, analysis, and visualization.
-By eliminating the need to write plotting code for individual plots, this approach extends the quick and easy interaction typical when working with an interpreter to include even complex data.
-At the same time, it allows the user to keep a concise and reproducible recipe of their work, from exploration to the final publication.
+HoloViews restores the immediate feedback cycle that is characteristic of working with simple data in an interpreter.
+This is achieved by having declarative objects display themselves with good defaults allowing the user to immediately understand their data.
+In the majority of cases this eliminates the need to write plotting code and allows the user to keep a concise and reproducible recipe of their work, from exploration to the final publication.
 HoloViews thus allows scientists to capture the entire workflow involved in a research project.

 Previous workflows for producing figures from data required an artificial and harmful distinction between processing data at a